 OEH's (2018) regional Australian Soil Classification mapping at the mine site includes Kandosols, Chromosols and Rudosols/Tenosols.
-Chromosols and Rudosols/Tenosols are also mapped at the accommodation camp.
+Chromosols and Rudosols/Tenosols are also mapped at the accommodation camp, surface water extraction infrastructure, borefield transfer station and along the water pipeline alignment.
 The inherent soil fertility of these soils is "Moderate" to "Low" (OEH, 2018).
 The OEH's Land and Soil Capability system is used to give an indication of the land management practices that can be applied to a parcel of agricultural land.
 Agricultural land is classified by evaluating biophysical features of the land and soil including landform position, slope gradient, drainage, climate, soil type and soil characteristics to derive detailed rating tables for a range of land and soil hazards (OEH, 2012).
-OEH's (2018) regionally mapped Land and Soil Capability Classes in the vicinity of the mine site and accommodation camp as having Land and Soil Capability Classes of 3, 4 and 6 (OEH, 2012):
+OEH (2018) regionally mapped Land and Soil Capability Classes in the vicinity of the mine site and accommodation camp are Classes 3, 4 and 6, the vicinity of the surface water extraction infrastructure and borefields as Classes 3 and 4 and the water pipeline alignment as Classes 4 and 6 (OEH, 2012):